cassiushebden/ELEC2645_Unit_4_Project/README.md

 This project is a pool game developed for the final project of ELEC2645 Embedded Systems.
 It runs on an STM32 Nucleo board and simulates a simple pool game.
-The game is controlled using a joystick and displays output on an LCD screen.
+The game is controlled using a joystick and displays the output on an LCD screen.